10 things to do in Malaga in November

 Autumn things in November – the falling leaves

 Many trees in Malaga are evergreen so you don’t get the amazing autumn colours that you do in northern Spain and Europe.
 But some trees do lose their leaves and look stunning as they do it.
 The giant plane trees along the Paseo de los Curas, parallel to the Paseo del Parque and Pergola are a great example.
 Get the best views of an orange backdrop from Muelle Uno.
 Or take a trip to the Botanical Gardens, lovely at any time of year but extra pretty in their autumnal clothes.

-Marvellous museums in November – from Russia with art
+Marvellous museums in November – from the vineyards with love

 Super shopping in November – get ahead for Christmas

 Make the most of the quieter shops in November for a bit of early Christmas shopping and buy some presents with a difference.
 Check out the arts and crafts markets on Muelle Uno every Sunday from 11am to 7pm.
 Or gift a Malaga souvenir, but we’re not talking fridge magnets or flamenco aprons.
 Give them something they’ll thank you for such as these and don’t forget to take a look at the items in our Malaga Shop.

 Outside Malaga in November – take a trip to Torremolinos

 Discover where tourism on Costa del Sol began back in the early 1960s at Torremolinos, probably the quintessential Spanish seaside resort.
 The town has recently undergone a major facelift with great new pedestrian spaces in the centre.
 Take the lift down to the beach and stroll along the famous Carihuela and Bajondilla seafront promenades before enjoying a lunch of fried fish at one of the restaurants.
 Get to Torremolinos on the Cercanías local train from central Malaga.

 Unusual spots in November – Guadalhorce Nature Reserve